ai translated

 The objectives of the MPS are:

-It is the engine that, starting from the MPS and the Bill of Materials (BOM), calculates net requirements and proposes production and purchase orders.
+This is the engine that, starting from the MPS and the Bill of Materials (BOM), calculates net requirements and proposes production and purchase orders.

 To function correctly, it requires flawless master data: